hashirsarwar/GSoC-20-Report/README.md

 ### Added end-to-end encryption for push notifications

 This is one of the most important features that I have worked on during my GSoC period.
-End-to-end encryption is a vital security enhancement especially for team chat software like Zulip.
+End-to-end encryption is a vital security enhancement, especially for team chat software like Zulip.

 I have used the AES-GCM algorithm to encrypt the data before sending it from the server to the mobile devices.